SimplePlanes: Gameplay

-While building an aircraft, the player must balance lift, thrust, payload, fuel, etc. They also must be sure the aircraft is stable and balanced, and that exhausting fuel will not change its center of mass so that the aircraft becomes unstable.
-By modifying the design, the player can adjust the performance of the aircraft.
+The game's physics simulation means that lift, thrust, drag, center of mass, among other variables, are continuously calculated.
+Many factors are included, such as a shift in center of mass due to the depletion of fuel or the decrease in lift at high altitude.
+Players can add or modify parts to directly change aspects of their creation's performance.
+The game does feature destruction, all parts are destructible and have hidden "health bars" that determine when they break due to impact or enemy weaponry.

-When the creation or build is finished, the player can fly/drive/sail it around the game's map which contains five different islands with unique features, (4 on iOS or Android) and/or upload it to the SimplePlanes website.
+At any time, players can load their creations into the game's map, an archipelago which contains five different islands with unique features, (4 on iOS or Android).
 The five islands each have unique environments/biomes.
 The islands include airports and other ground objects.
-Boats appear on the map and players can land or attack them.
-SimplePlanes contains challenge modes, involving short tutorial-type activities (such as the "take-off tutorial" and the "landing tutorial") but can become more advanced with specific missions, such as "SAM Evasion" and "Trench Run".
-Different munitions are featured that are able to be attached to aircraft via pylons.
-Any part can be destroyed.
-Different parts may react differently, such as engines catching fire.
+Boats, bridges, and convoys appear on the map and players can interact with or destroy them.
+SimplePlanes contains challenge modes, including short tutorial-type activities such as the "Take-Off Tutorial" and the "Landing Tutorial" as well as the more advanced "SAM Evasion" and "Trench Run".

-The game supports Modding, which can include custom parts, vehicles, UI, custom maps, and challenges, including real or fictional terrain.
-Multiple tool mods have been integrated into the base game.
-On PC, Mac and Linux (and formerly Android) SimplePlanes mods can be downloaded from SimplePlanes.com.
+The game supports modding, allowing advanced users to create custom parts, vehicles, UI, levels, and challenge.
+Two popular utility mods have been integrated into the base game.
+On Windows, MacOS and Linux, SimplePlanes mods can be downloaded from SimplePlanes.com.
 Some mods are also hosted on the Steam Workshop.
 Mods can be created with a special Unity plugin that is shipped with the game.
+The Android version of the game once supported modding, but Play Store regulations were updated to require 64-bit support.
+This meant that SimplePlanes could not include the 32-bit Mono backend they relied on for mod support, instead being forced to switch to the less versatile IL2CPP backend.
+Mods that do not involve scripts may continue to work in some cases, but there is no official support.

 Locations

-Locations are spawn points where the player can spawn their aircraft.
+The game has a menu that allows players to spawn at or teleport their creation to a list of locations.

 There are 3 types of Locations: